-- If the incident has overwhelmed or threatens to overwhelm the City's resources to respond, the City should declare a state of emergency. - A declaration may be made by the City Manager, or acting City Manager.
-In their absence, a Line of Succession is outlined in Section 1.8.1 of the Emergency Operations Plan.
+- If the incident has overwhelmed or threatens to overwhelm the City's resources to respond, the City should declare a state of emergency. - A declaration may be made by the City Manager, Fire Chief, and/ or Police Chief.
 A declaration should be ratified by the Council as soon as practicable. - The declaration should be submitted to Lincoln County Emergency Management. - See Section 1.7 of this plan for information on the disaster declaration process.
 See Appendix A for a sample disaster declaration form.